hpe-storage/scod/docs/container_storage_provider/hpe_alletra_6000/index.md

 # Introduction

 The HPE Alletra 6000 and Nimble Storage Container Storage Provider ("CSP") for Kubernetes is the reference implementation for the HPE CSI Driver for Kubernetes.
 The CSP abstracts the data management capabilities of the array for use by Kubernetes.
-The documentation found herein is mainly geared towards day two operations and reference documentation for the `StorageClass` and `VolumeSnapshotClass` parameters but also contains important array setup requirements.
+The documentation found herein is mainly geared towards day-2 operations and reference documentation for the `StorageClass` and `VolumeSnapshotClass` parameters but also contains important array setup requirements.

 !!! caution "Important"
     For a successful deployment, it's important to understand the array platform requirements found within the [CSI driver](../../csi_driver/index.md#compatibility_and_support) (compute node OS and Kubernetes versions) and the CSP.